 Students are supported by experienced teachers and support staff with specialties in elementary, middle school, Talented & Gifted, math, science, social studies, language arts, Spanish, American Sign Language, French, Business, Career Education as well as experience with special education.
 Visit our "Staff" page for more information on our dedicated and skilled staff.
 Students with special needs such as Title, Speech, and IEP plan requiring specially designed instruction, speech services, reading support, and more are able to access the support they need at their local school with highly trained specialists.

 Students participating in the District’s JC Options program are considered JC District students.
 This enables students to have full access to participate in all the activities at their neighborhood school.
 Activities vary depending on the neighborhood school, but examples include school-age athletics such as football, volleyball, track; clubs such as OBOB, Lego Club, Robotics, Garden Club, Homework Club; and activities such as Outdoor School, Family Fun Nights, Book Fairs, volunteer opportunities and more.
 All of these are options fully available to JC Options students.
 Plus, JC Options students are able to eat lunch at the neighborhood school with their friends and have access to a wide variety of books in the school libraries.
+This also mean students school records do not need to be transferred.
+Students who transfer from a neighborhood school to JC Options keep their attendance history.
+Any absences after joining JC Options continue to accrue.
+JC Options will have access to academic records at your students neighborhood school to help ensure a smooth transition.

 Parents who enroll their students in the JC Options program should plan for more daily oversight of their child's engagement in their online learning.
 That means the parents and student have the primary responsibility of putting the time in to work on the student's school work.